gravity182/homeserver/Installation.md

 Sonarr is very similar to Radarr in terms of UI and capabilities.
 In fact, Radarr is a fork of Sonarr.
 So the instructions below are very similar.

-### Hardlinks

-To enable [hardlinks](https://trash-guides.info/File-and-Folder-Structure/Hardlinks-and-Instant-Moves/), all of the steps below must be carried out:
-1. Ensure the Sonarr container has access to the whole `/data` directory on the host, meaning you've set `services.sonarr.data=/data`
-2. Ensure the `/data` directory is owned by the same user and group you specified in `host.uid`/`host.gid`:
-    ```sh
-    sudo chown -R <uid>:<gid> /data
-    sudo chmod -R a=,a+rX,u+w,g+w /data
-    ```
-3. Go to Settings -> Media Management, Importing, and ensure `Use Hardlinks instead of Copy` is checked
-4. Go to Settings -> Media Management, Root Folders, and add a Root Folder with the path of `/data/library/tv`.
-The directory must be pre-created manually first.
-This is the path which you'll also use in Plex when adding a TV Series library

 ### Profile

 Unfortunately there's no easy way to sync Radarr and Sonarr profiles, so you'll have to copy-paste custom formats once again.
 Luckily, this is a one time job.
 The profile will serve you well and reliably, having set it up once.